Meet Our Team

 Outside of counseling, Erica enjoys getting outside to snowboard or kayak, testing out new recipes, and watching television with her dog, Brick.

-Heather began working at Cascade Behavioral Health as an intern in September of 2017 and became a staff member in August of 2018.
-She works with families, children, couples, adolescents, LGBT, and seniors.
+Heather works with families, children, couples, adolescents, LGBT, and seniors.
 She has extensive background working with people living with HIV/AIDS and substance use issues.
 She specializes in anxiety, depression, end of life, grief and loss, life transitions, and life skills.
 Heather uses evidenced based practices and expressive arts in her practice.
 She has a Master’s degree in Social Work from Portland State University and a Liberal Arts degree with emphasis in Fine Arts and Life Sciences from The Evergreen State College.

 Tori holds a Master’s degree in Social Work and believes that healing takes place within a relationship.
 Dedicated to a trauma-informed, strengths-based approach, she values connecting clients with their full potential and the wealth of strengths lying within.
 Before joining the Cascade Behavioral Health team, Tori worked with adolescents in mental health crisis, and has a passion for working with youth, young adults in transition, and those with family of origin trauma.
 She is also experienced in working with anxiety, depression, OCD, self-harm, parenting, life changes and self-compassion.

+(Available for telehealth appointments only at this time.)
 Ann has practiced clinical social work for 25 years.
 She began her career in Boulder, Colorado working with chronic pain and mild brain injury clients.
 She has experience with young adults, adults and seniors.
 She has been a contributing member of multi disciplinary teams responsible for direct service and program development.
 Work settings include inpatient psychiatric hospitals, mental health centers, addiction recovery centers and the justice system.
 She skilled in treating trauma, addiction, depression, anxiety and life transitions.
-Ann moved to Eugene Oregon in 2015 and began working with Cascade Health in 2016.

 Jeff began his clinical practice in the Eugene /Springfield area in 1988, initially specializing in work with adolescents and families at the Sacred Heart Adolescent Recovery Program, S.H.A.R.P.
 He began employee assistance counseling in 1995, and started work at Cascade Behavioral Health & EAP in 2014.
 His specialties include work with individuals, couples and families.
 His clinical focus includes treatment of anxiety, depression, stress and anger management, grief, and life transitions.
-He has extensive experience assisting clients and families in addressing substance abuse.
+He has extensive experience assisting clients and families in addressing substance abuse, and is also trained in EMDR.

 Bob received his Master’s in Marital and Family Therapy from Abilene Christian University in 1985 and became an AAMFT Approved Supervisor in 2007.
 He joined Cascade Behavioral Health after several decades working in Addiction Treatment and private practice.
 Bob works from a family systems, cognitive behavioral framework.
 He draws upon Attachment Theory and is trained in EMDR interventions.
 His message to you: “Are you …Anxious? …Depressed?
 Does it seem that you are in constant conflict with your partner?
 Is there a growing distance in your relationship?
 Do you seem to be in perpetual turmoil with your children?
 Are you hurting and life is just not what you had hoped it would be?
 What you had envisioned for your life may still be possible.
 I look forward to working with you toward that future.
 I work every day with individuals, couples and families who are facing seemingly impossible challenges.
 I want to be your ‘partner for hope’. ”